Godwill10/Lights-Out-Lisp/README.md

     To toggle a light on the board, you can call the toggle-light function with tree arguments: the board, the index of the row (0 to 2), and the index of the column (0 to 2).
 The function will return a new list representing the updated board state with the specified light toggled.

-    To toggle an entire row on the board, you can call the toggle-row function with two arguments: the index of the row to toggle (0 to 2), and the current board state represented as a list of 9 elements.
-The function will return a new list representing the updated board state with the specified row toggled.

     You can use the all-lights-out function to determine if all of the lights on the board are currently off.
 The function takes a single argument representing the current board state, and returns T if all of the lights are off, and NIL otherwise.